osg-htc/networking/docs/perfsonar/installation.md

 * Please register your nodes in GOCDB/OIM.
 For OSG sites, follow the details in [OIM](#register-perfsonar-service-in-oim).
 For non-OSG sites, follow the details in [GOCDB](#register-perfsonar-service-in-gocdb)
 * Please ensure you have added or updated your [administrative information](http://docs.perfsonar.net/manage_admin_info.html)
-* Adding communities is optional, but we recommend putting in WLCG as well as your VO: `ATLAS`, `CMS`, etc. This just helps others from the community lookup your instances in the lookup service.
-As noted in the documentation you can select from already registered communities as appropriate.
 * You will need to configure your instance(s) to use the OSG/WLCG mesh-configuration.
 If this is a re-installation you can just revert from backup the file `/etc/perfsonar/meshconfig-agent.conf`.
 Otherwise please follow the steps below:
     * Add a mesh section with configuration_url pointing to `http://meshconfig.grid.iu.edu/pub/auto/<FQDN>` Replace `<FQDN>` with the fully qualified domain name of your host, e.g., `psum01.aglt2.org`.
 Below is an example set of lines for `meshconfig-agent.conf`: